AdminL3/Jugend-Forscht/data-collection/README.md

 - This is only a part of the full project!

-- The part, where we extract the full NYT Source Code
+- The part, where we extract the full NYT Article Text

 - View the whole Projekt at [Github](https://github.com/AdminL3/Jugend-Forscht/)